ben0bi/RUNPIXI.js/README.txt

 CHANGES
 -------
+0.6.2 + Return global mouse position with RUNPIXI.instance.GlobalMousePosition().x/y or RUNPIXI.MOUSE().x/y
+0.6.1 + Reset scroll, zoom and rotation factor with Ctrl+Enter.
+0.6.0
++ Additional ctrl-key pressed in RUNPIXIKEY.
+Changed some method parameter lists.
++ Only arrow keys WITH ctrl now for scrolling.
+ASDW removed.
+0.5.0
++ Use isKeyCode instead of keycode in RUNPIXIKEY.
++ Check for isKeyCode and use keyChar for the code instead of keyCode.
++ Changed parameters for registerScrollKey.
+0.4.1
++ RegisterKey in a private method.
++ RUNPIXI.instance.registerScrollKey - easy function to register keys just for scrolling.
++ Renamed RUNPIXI.InvertScrollX to RUNPIXI.Scroll_InvertX - invert x scrolling?
++ Renamed RUNPIXI.InvertScrollY to RUNPIXI.Scroll_InvertY - invert y scrolling?
++ Registering the scroll keys with the new method.
++ Hook for the registerscrollkeys function.
+0.4.0
++ New object class: RUNPIXIKEY - for registering custom keys with RUNPIXI methods.
++ REMOVED RUNPIXI.ScrollRateMax, RUNPIXI.ScrollWithKeys.
++ RUNPIXI.instance.registerKey - register a key with an onup and a ondown function.
++ RUNPIXI.instance.clearAllKeys - clear all registered keys.
++ New scroll engine.
+Using keys with registerKey.
 0.3.5 + BugFix for getScreenSize();
 0.3.4 + RUNPIXI.instance.setResizeFunction - set a function (with event parameter) which is called on resize.
 0.3.3 + Return the renderer with RENDERER();